hapax/hapax.github.io/assets/teaching.md

 First of all, it's *fair*.
 The students who are already engaged and making progress have something the students at the margins don't.
-We're trying to ensure that everyone a basic of this social good, engagement.
+We should try to ensure that everyone has a basic level of this social good, engagement.
-And as with social good in the broader political context, by making maths engaging, there should be a "trickle up" effect across the board.
+And as with social good in the Rawlsian model, by making maths engaging, there should be a "trickle up" effect across the board.
-Making maths class more interesting for the least-engaged will probably make it more interesting for everyone!
+Making maths class more interesting for the least-engaged will make it more interesting for everyone!

 Secondly, teaching is a wildly complex business.
 Besides the choice of material (which I'm emphasising here), there's